hLuo27/DNA_palindromes/README.md

 # DNA Palindromes
-Analysis of the location of palindromes in DNA sequence of human cytomegalovirus (CMV).
-Evaluated whether the placements of palindromes in the DNA sequence of CMV follows a Poisson distribution using a chi-squared goodness-of-fit test on the counts of palindromes in various intervals and a hypothesis test and the maximum number of palindromes found in an interval.
+Tested whether the placements of palindromes in the DNA sequence of Human Cytomegalovirus follows a Poisson distribution using a chi-squared goodness-of-fit test on the counts of palindromes in various intervals and a hypothesis test on the maximum number of palindromes found in an interval.

 -----